MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 - List all nondefault permissions
 - Control more permission kinds

-The new `ShouldPersist` property on the `PermissionRequestedEventArgs` lets you turn off the caching of permission state so that you can intercept all permission requests.
-By default, state set from the `PermissionRequested` event handler and default permission UI is cached across sessions and you may stop receiving PermissionRequested events for some permission kinds.
+The new `SavesInProfile` property on the `PermissionRequestedEventArgs` lets you turn off the caching of permission state so that you can intercept all permission requests.
+By default, state set from the `PermissionRequested` event handler and default permission UI is saved across sessions and you may stop receiving PermissionRequested events for some permission kinds.

-The new APIs, `SetPermission` and `GetNonDefaultPermissionCollection`, provide all the information necessary to build a permission management page where a user can view and modify existing site permissions.
+The new APIs, `SetPermission` and `GetNonDefaultPermissionSettings`, provide all the information necessary to build a permission management page where a user can view and modify existing site permissions.
 The new permission kinds we will support are: local font list, automatic downloads, media autoplay, and file editing.